voltrue2/gracenode-server/README.md

 #### response.redirect

-Redirects the request to another URL.
+Redirects the request to another URL with HTTP status 307.

 ```javascript
 // controller